Combined Studies MA (General) January 2025 or September 2025 entry

 Fees

-MA Combined Studies students can apply for the SAAS part-time fee grant to cover the cost of tuition fees.
-To be eligible for SAAS funding you must earn less than £25,000 per year in gross income (before tax and national insurance).
+Combined Studies students can apply for the SAAS part-time fee grant to cover the cost of tuition fees.
+To be eligible for SAAS funding you must earn less than £25,000 per year in gross personal income (before tax and national insurance).
 For more information about SAAS funding for part-time study, please refer to the SAAS website.

 Tuition fees will be calculated on a pro-rata basis dependent on your fee status and the number of credits taken.
-For example, in the academic year 2023-2024, a Home Fee student would pay £303 per 20 credits studied.
+For example, in the academic year 2024-2025, a Home Fee student would pay £303 per 20 credits studied.
 Please see the fees table for further information.

 More information on tuition fees can be found on the undergraduate fees and funding page.